MileHacker Logo

 • Leshan: Hike the Grand Buddha cliff path for a closer view of the massive statue.

-• Emei Mountain: Undertake a multi-day trek to the Golden Summit, exploring various trails and observing the local monkeys.
+• Emei Mountain: Undertake a multi-day trek to the Golden Summit, exploring various trails and witnessing the local monkeys.

-• Surrounding Areas: Seek out opportunities for additional trekking and mountain exploration in the broader region.
+• Surrounding Areas: Seek out opportunities for additional trekking and mountain discovery in the broader region.

 • Some areas near Emei Mountaduring the month of may suitable for cycling.